letsar/flutter_slidable/README.md

 * 4 built-in layouts.
 * 2 built-in slide action widget.
 * You can easily create you custom layouts and animations.
+* You can use a builder to create your slide actions if you want special effects during animation.

 ## Getting started